-State of the Climate ReportsAnnual checkups for the planet, led by NOAA's Center for Weather and Climate at the National Centers for Environmental Information (NCEI) and published by the Bulletin of the American Meteorological Society (BAMS), offers insight on global climate indicators, extreme weather events, and other important environmental data.
+CSL scientists regularly contribute to the annual State of the Climate reports, which are led by NOAA's Center for Weather and Climate at the National Centers for Environmental Information (NCEI) and published by the Bulletin of the American Meteorological Society (BAMS).
+The State of the Climate report offers annual insights on global climate indicators, extreme weather events, and other important environmental data.